-Peers: The company's peer group includes: Microsoft Corporation (MSFT) with a 2.8% yield, Oracle Corp.
-(ORCL) with a 1.5% yield and Google Inc. (GOOG) with a 0.0% yield.
+Peers: The company's peer group includes: Microsoft Corporation (MSFT) with a 2.6% yield, Oracle Corp.
+(ORCL) with a 1.5% yield and Alphabet Inc. (GOOG) with a 0.0% yield.

 Conclusion: AAPL earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks AAPL as a 4-Star Strong stock.

 AAPL is a premium brand with high demand.
 It has a strong product pipeline with the opportunity to gain share in many end markets.
-With a low free cash flow of 22%, very low debt to total capital of 38% and large cash holdings, AAPL in well positioned to grow its dividend for years to come.
+With a low free cash flow of 24%, low debt to total capital of 40% and large cash holdings, AAPL in well positioned to grow its dividend for years to come.
 AAPL short dividend growth history keeps it out of my Dividend Growth Portfolio; however its dividend growth rate make it well suited for my High Dividend Growth Portfolio.
-The stock is a buy below its calculated fair value price of $109.62.
-As such, I will likely initiate a position in the stock as market in the near future.
+The stock is a buy below its calculated fair value price of $116.58.
+As such, I will likely to add to my position in the stock in the near future.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in AAPL (0.0% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I was long in AAPL (11.8% of my High Dividend Growth Portfolio).
 See a list of all my Dividend Growth Portfolio holdings here.